Professor of Strategy

 Devins, C., Koppl, R., Kauffman, S. & Felin, T. (2015).
 Against design.

 Felin, T. (2015).
 A forum on minds and institutions.
 Journal of Institutional Economics.

-intro to forum with papers by Cass Sunstein & Reid Hastie and Giovanni Dosi & Luigi Marengo.
+forum with papers by Cass Sunstein & Reid Hastie and Giovanni Dosi & Luigi Marengo.

 Felin, T., Kauffman, S., Koppl, R. & Longo, G. (2014).
 Economic opportunity and evolution: Beyond landscapes and bounded rationality.
 Strategic Entrepreneurship Journal. [html]

 Mark Buchanan discusses the above paper in Nature Physics,

 Felin, T. & Zenger, T. (2014).
 Closed or open innovation?
 Problem solving and the governance choice.
 Research

 Barney, J. & Felin, T. (2013).
 What are microfoundations?
 Academy of Management Perspectives. [scribd]

 Argyres, N., Felin, T., Foss, N., & Zenger, T. (2012).
 Organizational economic of capability and heterogeneity.
 Organization Science. [html] [scribd]